All About Menstruation

 Should I Use Tampons or Pads?

 Teens can use tampons, pads, or both during their period.
 Tampons are worn inside the vagina and come in a variety of sizes (small to large) with different absorbencies (light to super heavy).
-It’s important to change a tampon at least every four hours to avoid leakage and serious bacterial infections.
+It’s important to change a tampon at least every four to 8 hours to avoid leakage and serious bacterial infections.
+According to the company Tampax, you can wear a tampon overnight, but insert a new one before bed and change it first thing in the morning.